-While most criminal cases are resolved by way of a plea bargain, you should have a strong and experienced defense attorney who the prosecutors and judges know is ready, willing, and able to take a case to trial in order to protect his clients rights.
+While statistics show that nearly 95% most criminal cases are resolved by way of a plea bargain, the accused should have a strong and experienced defense attorney who the prosecutors and judges know is ready, willing, and able to take a case to trial in order to protect his clients rights.

 Picking the right jury, making an outstanding opening statement, presenting a defense, cross examining witnesses and police officers, and giving a compelling closing argument are the tools of the trial trade.